Ian-Blanshard/MP1-Personal-Portfolio/README.md

 # Ian Blanshard Portfolio website

-My name is Ian Blanshard and I am developing my skills as a software engineer, this site is a place for me to practive my HTML and CSS skills.
-Whilst offering an oppurtunity to demonstrate skills I have which make me employable.
+My name is Ian Blanshard and I am developing my skills as a software engineer, this site is a place for me to practice my HTML and CSS skills.
+Whilst offering an opportunity to demonstrate skills I have, which make me employable.

 The website is designed to attract work opportunities through communicating information about me, skills, work experience and providing a way for people visiting  to initiate contact with me.